Jonathan Karl

 Jonathan David Karl (born January 19, 1968) (Note: In a 2008 interview with C-SPAN, Karl stated that his 40th birthday was January 19, the same date as the 2008 South Carolina Republican presidential primary.) is an American political journalist and author.
 Karl has covered the White House, Capitol Hill, the Pentagon, and the U.S. State Department, and has reported from more than 30 countries, covering U.S. politics, foreign policy, and the military.

-Karl has been the Chief Washington Correspondent for ABC News and co-anchor of This Week with George Stephanopoulos.
-Karl served as the Chief White House Correspondent for ABC News from December 2012 through the end of the first Trump administration in January 2021.
+Karl has been the chief Washington correspondent for ABC News and co-anchor of This Week with George Stephanopoulos.
+Karl served as the chief White House correspondent for ABC News from December 2012 through the end of the first Trump administration in January 2021.

 He is the author of the 2020 book Front Row at the Trump Show and the 2021 book Betrayal: The Final Act of the Trump Show.
 Both books are New York Times bestsellers.
-His latest book, Tired of Winning: Donald Trump and the End of the Grand Old Party, was released in 2023.
+His latest books, Tired of Winning: Donald Trump and the End of the Grand Old Party (2023) and Retribution: Donald Trump and the Campaign That Changed America (2025), cover Donald Trump's return to the presidency.